bhochhi/java-guide/README.md

 # Enterprise JavaBeans
-EJB stands of Enterprise Java Beans, a development artchitecture used to produce highly scala ble and robust enterprise level applications.
+EJB stands of Enterprise Java Beans, used to produce highly scalable and robust enterprise level applications.
 EJB is an essential part of J2EE platform.
+It provides an architechture to develop and deploy component based application.
+There are three types of EJB:
+1. Session Bean
+2. Entity Bean
+3. Message Driven Bean

 http://www.tutorialspoint.com/ejb/